 Ever since learning about narcissism, the whole thing has felt abhorrent.
 Various Christian thinkers pointed to this not as something that only a few would deal with in terms of a diagnosis.
 Rather, they assessed it as the fundamental human problem.

 The idea felt abhorrent because it felt as though this assessment was true.
-If it was true, then who wants to be the person stuck looking at their own thoughts, reflections, eventually drowning in them, while in the meantime life as it is actually happening is flying past.
+If it was true, then who wants to be stuck looking at thoughts, reflections, eventually drowning in them, while in the meantime life as it is actually happening is flying past.
 And moreso: the life that is missed out on, is actually turning into an echo of what could have been.
 That is to say: it is done injustice to.
-This is because is the freedoms between the individual and the larger meshworks of society and nature dependently co-arise.
+This is because is the freedoms between the and the larger meshworks of society and nature dependently co-arise.

 Craving to control the image, life escapes its grip or dies.